Students during Presidio Bay’s Real Estate Development Scholarship Program, Summer 2021

 Presidio Bay also led site walks through the neighborhood, during which we experienced a concrete example of the power of diversity.
 Our company had gone through several rounds of discussions with community associations around how the development could honor the neighborhood’s history and culture.
 During our tour, one student suggested a shipyard museum to honor the hundreds of thousands of African Americans who immigrated from the south to the Bay Area in the 1940s to work on military vessels.
 The student’s own grandfather had come to California during this great migration.
 This history had never been referenced during our prior meetings by any of the community groups — who tend to include less diverse, upper-income homeowners.
 And it is difficult to imagine this idea coming from developers who do not have roots in the community.

 At the end of the program, each group presented a final project to a panel of four judges, consisting of a representative from each of the industry partners.
 The winning team of three students received an academic scholarship of $3,000 per student for up to four years to help fund their college educations.
-The funds will be disbursed through Operation Genesis, and require a minimum grade point average of 2.5 to be maintained.
+The funds will be disbursed through a local non profit, and require a minimum grade point average of 2.5 to be maintained.

 students begin to design their buildings at a hands-on massing workshop hosted by handel architects